 Gameplay Mechanics

-The transportation system in Cities: Skylines, which enables players to create and construct roads, highways, trains, airports, and harbors to connect various regions of their city, is one of the game’s major features.
-In order to produce a dynamic and convincing traffic flow, the game also features a realistic traffic simulation system that takes into account the type of road, traffic volume, and time of day.
+One of the game’s major features is the transportation system, which allows players to design and build roads, highways, trains, airports, and harbors to link various areas of their city.
+The game also includes a realistic traffic simulation system that takes into consideration the type of road, traffic volume, and time of day in order to create a dynamic and convincing traffic flow.

 Graphics and Presentation